Equinor’s ambition is net-zero emissions by 2050

 Europe aims to provide sustainable, affordable and secure energy for its citizens and industries.
 In Equinor, we agree that energy should be safe, competitive and sustainable.
-We believe our energy sources and solutions will contribute to the carbon-neutral Europe of the future.
+We believe our energy solutions will contribute to the carbon-neutral Europe of the future.

 Shortcut to this page: www.equinor.com/eu

 “In Equinor, we welcome the use of industrial data and AI, but we also take an active stand in defining for what, how and when to use it.
 To unlock the full potential of digital technologies, it is crucial to understand the challenges and to build trust in AI and new digital technologies.“